agupta13/arpitgupta.github.io/_pages/about.md

 <!-- I received my Ph.D. in computer science from Princeton University. -->

-As a systems researcher, I design and build flexible, scalable, and trustworthy systems that solve the real-world problems at the intersection of networking, Internet measurements, and machine learning.
+As a systems researcher, I design and build systems that solve the real-world problems at the intersection of networking, internet measurements, and machine learning.

 ### Prospective Students
 Join us in shaping a more equitable digital world!
 If you are interested in building systems for network measurements and management for a more inclusive digital future, come work with us.
-Please find more details about my current research [here](https://sites.cs.ucsb.edu/~arpitgupta/research/).
+Please find more details about my **research** [here](https://sites.cs.ucsb.edu/~arpitgupta/research/).

 <!-- 🆕 I am actively looking for Ph.D. students and post-docs for my group. -->